Snowflake Pros and Cons

 How Snowflake stores data in micro-partitions.
 Source: Snowflake

 Within each micro-partition, data is stored in a columnar data structure, allowing better compression and efficient access only to those columns required by a query.
-Shown in the picture above, 24 rows from the table are stored and sorted in 4 micro-partitions by columns.
+As shown in the picture above, 24 rows from the table are stored and sorted in 4 micro-partitions by columns.
 Repeated values are stored only once.
 Let’s imagine that you need data from two different tables for your SQL query to be executed.
 So, instead of copying both tables fully to the compute cluster, Snowflake retrieves only relevant micro-partitions.
 As a result, the query needs less time to be completed.

 Light learning curve